Apple Thief: Reception

 "Apple Thief" first aired on Cartoon Network on October 3, 2011.
 The episode was viewed by 2 million viewers and scored a 0.3 Nielsen rating in the 18- to 49-year-old demographic.
 Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States, which means that the episode was seen by 0.3 percent of all households aged 18 to 49 years old were watching television at the time of the episode's airing.
 The episode first saw physical release as part of the complete third season DVD on February 25, 2014.
-It was later re-released as part of the DVD complication set Frost & Fire on March 3, 2015.
+It was later re-released as part of the DVD compilation set Frost & Fire on March 3, 2015.